How Recycling Works

 Lithium-ion batteries come in three basic form factors – cylindrical, prismatic, and flat rectangular shape.

-Our process carefully segregates batteries according to form factors and chemistries to prepare them for cell and module testing.
+Our process carefully segregates different types of lithium batteries according to form factors and chemistries to prepare them for cell and module testing.

 Cell + Module Testing & Sorting